Nyovelt/RedCoat/README.md

 RedCoat is a program which uses face identification to draw prizes from a group of young people.

 ## Requirment
-A group of young volunteers with red coats.
+A group of young volunteer with red coats.